 The Most Scenic Route

-The most scenic route is a point to point through hike from Sunshine Village to the Mt Shark trailhead (or vice versa).
+The most scenic route in Mount Assiniboine Provincial Park is a point to point thru hike from Sunshine Village to the Mt Shark trailhead (or vice versa).
 This route uses the approach from Sunshine village as it is more scenic than Bryant Creek and Assiniboine Pass.

 Departure from the Assiniboine goes over Wonder Pass and then reconnects with the Bryant Creek trailhead to exit at Mt Shark.
 Hikers can catch a shuttle to Sunshine Village from Banff and book a hiker shuttle service through White Mountain Adventures.
 This route covers around 53 km in the distance.